kshaffer/musicianship/SonataTheory-intro.md

 # Further details #

 The remaining sonata resources on this website are largely in reference format.
 Rather than walk through the details in the manner of a typical textbook, they will provide you with the defining features of the elements described in as concise a manner possible.
 This consision will serve you well when referencing these resources quickly during analytical activities.
 However, it will also force you to wrestle with them in the context of real pieces in order to understand them fully.
 If you simply read these resources, you will not understand sonata form.
-You must make use of them while performing assigned analytical and listening tasks in order to assimilate the information and develop the skills necessary to apply them musically.
+You must make use of them while listening to and analyzing music in order to assimilate the information and develop the skills necessary to apply them musically.

-Hepokoski & Darcy's book, *Elements of Sonata Theory*, was listed as a recommended, but not required, resource for this course.
-If you purchased it, you may make use of it for more detailed explanations and more plentiful examples.
-It is probably not the best place to begin your study of a new concept, but it will be a valuable supplement to the online resources and in-class activities.